 With Pay Yourself Back, those are worth at least $1,250 towards all travel expenses, but they can be worth much more as Aeroplan miles.

-For most people, that’s a much stronger and simpler offer than the previous offer of a 50K reward certificate and 10 miles per dollar on select spending or 70k miles after $3k spending.
+For most people, that’s a much stronger and simpler offer than the previous offers of a 50K reward certificate and 10 miles per dollar on select spending, or 70k miles after $3k spending, or 60K miles after $4K spend plus 40K after $20K spend.

 Welcome bonus terms